Flag for Russia

 Live Eclipse Animation has ended.

-The animation shows what the eclipse approximately looks like in Belushya Guba.
+The animation shows what the eclipse approximately looked like in Belushya Guba.
 Stages and times of the eclipse are outlined below.
-All times are local time (MSK) for Belushya Guba.
+All times were local time (MSK) for Belushya Guba.

 TimePhaseEventDirectionAltitude